cdelashmutt-pivotal/terraform-accelerator/README.md

-# Learn Terraform - Provision AKS Cluster
+# Provision AKS with TAP

-This repo is a companion repo to the [Provision an AKS Cluster tutorial](https://developer.hashicorp.com/terraform/tutorials/kubernetes/aks), containing Terraform configuration files to provision an AKS cluster on Azure.
+## Setup
+This repository contains your terraform scripts for deploying an AKS cluster with TAP.
+You could manage deploying this yourself, or you can add a reference to this GitOps repo that is monitored by the Platform Ops cluster for automatic management.

+Click [here](https://github.com/cdelashmutt-pivotal/test-angular/new/main?filename=foo.bar&message=New%20Cluster&value=bap-bap) to add the manifest for you new cluster to the Git Ops repo.